XiaoZheng2003/BIT-C/README.md

 It will update **every day**.

-If there is any bugs in codes, you can feedback [here](https://gitee.com/XiaoZheng2003/lexue_code/issues).
+If there is any bug in codes, you can feedback [here](https://gitee.com/XiaoZheng2003/lexue_code/issues).